ljcleo/hardcore-logic/README.md

 ### Model Benchmarking

-Download the [dataset](#) and put all task directories with `.parquet` files in the `data` directory.
+Download the [dataset](https://huggingface.co/datasets/xhWu-fd/HardcoreLogic) and put all directories with `.parquet` files in the `data` directory.
 Modify `config/api.json` to include API endpoints towards your model.
 Use `main.py` to generate outputs from your model and `evaluate.py` to evaluate them.

 Example API config (see `src/llm_client` for available API types):